Patipolt/pybimscantools/README.md

 ##### OR
 ##### 2.2 Packaging the pybimscantools as a package and install its wheel

-Since all these files `requirements.txt` `setup.py` `MANIFEST.in` `pyproject.toml` required for packaging a wheel are provided, you can package pybimscantools by runnning:
+Since all these files `requirements.txt` `setup.py` `MANIFEST.in` `pyproject.toml` required for packaging a wheel are provided, you can package pybimscantools by running below command in the project folder `pybimscantools`.

 ```
 python.exe setup.py sdist bdist_wheel